chiizujin/edsa/C3 in DS/Norn/readme.txt

 -------------
-- It's probably a good idea to save the world before injecting or removing the meta-room by pressing CTRL+R. Then if anything does go wrong you can quit the game without saving by pressing CTRL-Break.
+- It's probably a good idea to save the world before injecting or removing the meta-room by pressing CTRL+R. Then if anything does go wrong you can quit the game without saving by pressing CTRL+Break.

 - If you hear a "buzz" noise when a creature tries to use a teleporter or when the hand tries to use it then that means a valid location could not be found